ykteh93/Deep_Reinforcement_Learning-Atari/README.md

 # Deep_Reinforcement_Learning
 Deep Q-Network (DQN) to play classic Atari Games

-3 Atari games (MsPacman, Boxing and Pong) are being tested with the same architecture of Q-learning
+3 Atari games (MsPacman, Boxing and Pong) are being tested with the same architecture of Q-learning.

+Note: This is a smaller network with shorter training times than commonly used in order to accomodate the training with normal PC.

 <br><br/>
 The key details of the architecture is as follow: